lamberta/devkit-doc/api/ui/view.md

 ### view.needsRepaint ()

 Notifies the renderer that the view needs to be redrawn on next animation frame.
+This function is only needed if you're using a DOM rendering backend.

 ### view.needsReflow ()